 That photograph taken in 1960 showed cattle grazing at the 20,000-acre West Ranch, then owned by the heirs of James Marion West, Sr., co-founder, and chairman of Humble Oil & Refining Company (the predecessor of Exxon Corporation).
 A 1,600-acre portion of the West Ranch adjacent to Clear Lake is home today of Johnson Space Center.
 Cattle still graze on the few undeveloped acres that compromise the balance of the once giant ranch, which now contains homes, shopping centers, and petrochemical complexes.

 Abbey recognized the need for the school district to have a large tract of land in which to develop a “hands-on” agricultural education facility.
 Subsequent discussions between Mr. Abbey, Dr. John E. Wilson, Ph.D., Past Superintendent of Clear Creek Independent School District, Mr. Dan Gattis, Past General Manager of the Houston Livestock Show and Rodeo, and the Texas Longhorn Breeders Association of America have resulted in these four entities joining forces to develop the first of its kind facility for furthering agricultural education and providing the basis of international cooperation in agriculture-related studies and scientific efforts.

 Dr. Sandra Mossman, past Superintendent of Clear Creek Independent School District, championed the initiative to incorporate a science lesson curriculum for the Clear Creek ISD 3rd and 7th graders.
-Since 2004, the Longhorn Project has provided science lesson to thousands of students each year.
-In the 2015-2016 school year, over 6,000 Clear Creek ISD 3rd and 7th graders visited the project site and participated in a “hands-on” genetics lesson utilizing the Texas Longhorns for data and visual evaluation.
+Since 2004, the Longhorn Project has provided science lesson to thousands of students each year where the students participated in a “hands-on” genetics lesson utilizing the Texas Longhorns for data and visual evaluation.
 In addition, students learn about animal husbandry, fruit and vegetable cultivation, aquaculture, soil research and recycling technologies.
 They also discover how that knowledge relates to the future of human spaceflight.
-For the first time in the 20-year history of The Longhorn Project, the science lesson field trips will be open to all public, private, and home-based schools and youth and adult organizations.
+In 2016 and for the first time in the 20-year history of The Longhorn Project, the science lesson field trips will be open to all public, private, and home-based schools and youth and adult organizations.